ibm-cloud-docs/codeengine/fleet-run.md

 7. Follow the prompts to configure your fleet.
 8. In the Tasks section, configure the task specification method for the fleet.
 For more information, see [Task specification](#fleet-task-spec).
 9. In the Resources and scaling section, configure your instance resources and specify how your instances scale up or down.
-10. In the Network placement section, review the subnets that your worker nodes deploy on.
+10. In the Network placement section, click **Select subnet pools**.
+    1. Create a new subnet pool to specify the network placement of the workers of this fleet.
+See [Working with subnet pool connectivity in {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-connectivity-subnetpool) for more information.
+    2. Or select one or more existing subnet pools to specify the network placement of the workers of this fleet.
+    3. Click **Apply** to confirm your selection.
-11. In the Environmental variables and Volume mounts sections, add optional key-value pairs, configmaps, or additional files that can be used by your running code.
+11. In the **Environment variables** and **Volume mounts** sections, add optional key-value pairs, configmaps, or additional files that can be used by your running code.
 12. Click create.

 ## Task specification